rtmigo/cinnamon_titlebar_fix/README.md

 That's all.
 After that, **restart Cinnamon** (Ctrl+Alt+Esc).

-##  What this script does

-It **overwrites** the `~/.config/gtk-3.0/gtk.css`.
-By default, there is no such file.
-If may exist if you already tried to manually customize Cinnamon.

 ## Set buttons to default 100%

 If you want to restore original title bar, just run